gvwilson/sdxpy/src/undo/index.md

 ## Exercises {: #undo-exercises}

+### Combining Movement {: .exercise}

+Modify the application so that successive movement operations are combined into a single undo step.

+### Forgetting Moves  {: .exercise}

+Most editors do not save cursor movements in their undo history.
+Modify the code in this chapter so that undo only works on changes to the content being edited.

 ### Limiting History {: .exercise}

 Modify the application so that only the most recent hundred operations can be undone.

-### Combining Movement {: .exercise}
+### Breaking Lines {: .exercise}

-Modify the application so that successive movement operations are combined into a single undo step.
+Modify the code so that pressing the Enter key inserts a new line or breaks the current line in two.
+What information do you have to store to make this operation undoable?

 ### Re-doing Operations {: .exercise}

 Implement a "redo" command that re-executes an operation that has been undone.
+How does redo differ from undoing an undo?
+Does it make sense to redo an action that wasn't done?

 ### Repeating Operations {: .exercise}